Direct Selling in 10 Questions

 10. Do the advances in the digital world pose a threat to direct selling’s future?

 Some thought they would.
 However, especially the developments in social media showed the opposite.
 Contrary to this belief, we see that the Internet provides very powerful tools to support the activities on the field.

 Hakki Ozmorali is the Principal of WDS Consultancy, a consulting firm specialized in providing services to direct selling firms.
 He is also the publisher of The World of Direct Selling, global industry’s leading weekly online publication.
 He is an experienced professional with a strong background in direct sales.
 Hakki was the first corporate professional in the Turkish network marketing industry.
-His work experiences in direct selling include Country Manager roles at Oriflame, Herbalife and LR Health & Beauty Systems, and Regional Director, North America role at Lifestyles Global Networks.
+His work experiences in direct selling include Country and Regional Manager roles at various multinationals in Turkey and in Canada.